Nicolas Bouliane

 The last step is by far the most important one: maintenance.
 Each guide I release is a commitment, a liability.
 It’s not something that I just publish and forget.

 For every new guide that I write, I make hundreds of changes and refinements to existing ones.
-The website grows a bit like a tree, in the sense that it develops new branches but also in the sense that the old branches grow thicker and sturdier.
+The website grows a bit like a tree; it develops new branches, but the existing ones slowly grow thicker and sturdier.

 All About Berlin GitHub graph

 I have set up a lot of infrastructure to keep my guides up to date.
 I monitor hundreds of pages and legal texts for changes with Wachete.
-When something changes, I get an email that shows the differences.
-I update my content within a few hours.
+When a law or a government service changes, I get an email that shows exactly what changed.
+I usually update my content within a few hours.

 Behind the scenes, I also set expiration dates on parts of the content.
 This bit of code triggers an error after a certain date.
 The website won’t build until it’s fixed.
-It’s a reminder to check if a statement is still true after a while.
+It’s a reminder to check if statements are still correct after a while.

 All About Berlin code

-I also use constants.
+I use hundreds of constants.
 When I change one, the changes automatically propagate to the entire website.
-If I change the minimum wage, it triggers change to a bunch of guides, as well as a few other calculated values and calculator formulas.
-Combined with change monitoring on relevant laws, I can update the entire website the same day a law changes.
-This is useful in January when all sorts of laws change at once in Germany.
+If I update the minimum wage, it triggers changes in a bunch of guides, and updates a few other values that are based on the minimum wage, such as my health insurance calculator.
+Combined with change monitoring on relevant pages, I can update the entire website the same day a law changes.
+This is useful in January when all sorts of federal laws are updated at once.

 All About Berlin constants

 To make my research easier, I have created a WhatsApp community of immigration experts.
 There are a few dozens of us in there.
 We share knowledge and updates and discuss the finer details of immigration law.
-It costs us nothing, but it saves us an awful amount of time.
+It costs us nothing to join and participate, but it saves us an awful amount of time.

 Trawling social media for relevant information is getting a bit time consuming, so I try to get better at directly collecting feedback from my users.

-I have just released this tool that measures the wait times at the immigration office.
-It collected around 50 data points in a week, more than I’d usually find in a whole year.
+I have just released a tool that measures the wait times at the immigration office.
+It collected around 50 data points in its first week, more than I’d usually find in a whole year.

 All About Berlin feedback tool